MeltyMooncakes/VRChat-OSC-Script/README.md

 ---

 ## Plugins
+Please use the [Plugin Template](https://github.com/MeltyMooncakes/VRCOSC-Script-Plugin-Template/tree/master) to make plugins.

+### Installation
-To install a plugin, make a plugins folder if there isnt one already and clone the repository for the plugin in there.<br>
+To install a plugin, Clone the repository into the plugins folder and run `pnpm build`.

-Please use the [Plugin Template](https://github.com/MeltyMooncakes/VRCOSC-Script-Plugin-Template/tree/master) for plugins.
+### Uninstalling
+Run the command `pnpm removePlugin PLUGIN-NAME`, please do not just delete the folder as runnning the command cleans up the unneeded dependancies.